Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Model Description

 \subsection{Notions of Well-Posedness}

-Given the definitions of weak and strong solutions in the previous section, the definitions of uniqueness and well-posedness we employ are mostly standard, except for the notion of strong well-posedness which requires pathwise uniqueness of solutions instead of just uniqueness in law.
+Given the definitions of weak and strong solutions in the previous section, we now introduce the definitions of uniqueness and well-posedness, which are suitably modified versions of the parallel concepts for SDEs on fixed deterministic vertex sets with a deterministic interaction structure.